UNITED STATES

 U.S. Retirement Plan

-We maintain a 401(k) retirement savings plan for our U.S.-based employees, including Dr. Gordon, who satisfy certain eligibility requirements.
-Dr. Gordon is eligible to participate in the 401(k) plan on the same terms as other full-time U.S. employees.
+employees.
 In 2021, we made a matching contribution of 100% of all employee contributions up to 6% of the employee’s base salary.
-We believe that providing a vehicle for tax-deferred retirement savings though our 401(k) plan adds to the overall desirability of our executive compensation package and further incentivizes our U.S. employees, including Dr. Gordon, in accordance with our compensation policies.
+We believe that providing a vehicle for tax-deferred retirement savings though our 401(k) plan adds to the overall

 Benefits to Israeli Employees

-We are obligated under labor laws in Israel to make regular deposits to funds administered by financial institutions for certain pension and severance liabilities on behalf of each of our Israeli employees, including our Israel-based named executive officers, subject to certain conditions.
-The amount of these contributions is based on the benefit obligation amount, which has not yet been deposited into an employee’s fund.
-We also make certain non-obligatory contributions to an education fund for our Israeli employees generally, including our Israel-based named executive officers.
+We are obligated under labor laws in Israel to make regular deposits to funds administered by financial institutions for certain pension and severance liabilities on behalf of each of our Israeli employees, including our Israel-based named

 Employee Benefits and Perquisites

-During their employment, our named executive officers are eligible to participate in our employee benefit plans and programs, including medical and dental benefits, to the same extent as our other full-time employees, subject to the terms and eligibility requirements of those plans.
-We reimburse business expenses to our named executive officers on the same basis as other employees and also provide our named executive officers with the personal use of a leased company car and reimbursement of certain car-related expenses.
+eligibility requirements of those plans.
+We reimburse business expenses to our named executive officers on the same basis as other employees and also provide our named executive officers with the personal use of a leased company car and

 No Tax Gross-Ups